-5.7.1.1.5 Select Fields
+5.7.1.1.4 Selected Fields

-This tab contains the list of columns to be returned by the query.
-To add a new attribute in this section, just click on a field in the schema panel tree or drag and drop it onto the query editor.
+Central panel contains the list of columns to be returned by the query.
+To add a new field in this section, just click on a field in the schema panel tree.

-This panel is structured as a table: rows contain the attributes selected from the datamart schema, while columns include applicable functions as shown below.
+This panel is structured as a table: columns contain the fileds selected from the datamart schema.
+Every column has gear icon on the top (smart view), that is providing applicable functions as shown below, plus icon for deleting field form query and for ordering.